snapshot-labs/snapshot-strategies/src/strategies/synthetix-non-quadratic/README.md

-# Quadratic Debt Percentage Strategy
+# Non-Quadratic Debt Percentage Strategy

-Calculates the quadratic weighting of voters, based on their debt percentage in the previous fee period.
+Calculates the weighting of voters, based on their debt percentage in the previous fee period.

 ## Examples